-Electric dog fences are a great way to give your dog the freedom and safety to roam your yard while saving you the expense of building a physical fence.
+Electric dog fences are a great way to give your dog the freedom and safety to roam your yard while saving you the expense of building a physical fence, or constantly filling in the holes dogs dig.
 Installing one is easier than you think — all it takes is a couple hours, some planning, and some basic tools and supplies.
 Here’s what you’ll need to take on this project:

 TOOLS & MATERIALS

 - Scrap Wood or Paint Stripper

 - Mounting Hardware

 When taking on this DIY task be sure to equip yourself with the proper safety gear.

 Install fence transmitter.
 Start by figuring out a good location for your fence transmitter.
 It should be out of the elements, in a dry, well-ventilated area.
 Garages, basements, sheds and closets are all great options.
 Once you’ve decided where your transmitter will go, fasten it to a stationary surface with mounting hardware.
 Once it’s secure, decide on the best path for your boundary wire to exit into your yard.
 Windows work well.
 You can also drill a 1/8” hole in the wall.
 Whatever path you decide on, make sure it’s clear of any utilities, and doesn’t pinch or cut off the wire.